SiFi Bridge Python

 | Coding Required | Yes | No |

-| Integration | Seamless with NumPy, Pandas, ML | Export to CSV, LSL, TCP |
+| Integration | Seamless with NumPy, Pandas, ML | Export over LSL, TCP, UDP |

 | Flexibility | Full programmatic control | Command-based |